wp-plugins/toolbar-removal-completely-disable/readme.txt

 The license for this software can be found @ [gnu.org/licenses/gpl-2.0.html](http://www.gnu.org/licenses/gpl-2.0.html) = Disclaimer =
 Part of Copyright belongs to [sLaNGjI's](http://wordpress.org/extend/plugins/profile/slangji) and a portion to their respective owners.
 == Changelog ==
-`All previous release, prior of latest stable, are on fact deprecated, and no longer supported on this project: is very suggested upgrade to the latest build always!
-This plugin work under [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) license.` = Development Release =
+`All previous release, prior of latest stable, are on fact deprecated, and no longer supported on this project: is very suggested upgrade to the latest build always!` = Development Release =
 Development Code in Becoming.
 = 2009.1208.2009 =
-* Release [STABLE] Sample how to Insert a Informational Text on Header and Footer when one Plugin is Active.
+* Release [STABLE] Insert Informational Text on Header / Footer when Plugin is Active
  * First Plugin Release
  * Work under [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) license
  * Version 2009 Build 1208 Revision 2009
 == Upgrade Notice ==
 = 2009.1208.2009 =
-* Release [STABLE] Sample how to Insert a Informational Text on Header and Footer when one Plugin is Active.
+* Release [STABLE] Insert Informational Text on Header / Footer when Plugin is Active